 I posted a quote on Instagram around that time about not chasing things that are “beneath the truth of who you are”.
 Not surprisingly my readers agreed.

-Social media has changed so much in the last 12 months that it pays to be mindful of how FOMO impacts you now.
+Social media has changed so much in recent years that it pays to be mindful of how FOMO impacts you now.